unionfindbee/simulated-can/README.md

 ### `mayhemit.c`

 This is the core C program that simulates the CAN bus.
-The program includes:
+The program features:

-- Definition and manipulation of the `VirtualCANBus` structure.
+- A `CANMessage` structure to define CAN messages with an ID, data field, and size.
+- A `VirtualCANBus` structure to simulate a CAN Bus, holding CAN messages and tracking the count of messages.
+- The `writeToCANBus` function to write CAN messages to the virtual CAN bus, managing the message storage and ensuring the bus does not overflow.
-- Functions `writeToCANBus` to write data to the simulated CAN bus and `checkForBug` to check for a specific "bug" sequence in the data.
+- The `checkForBug` function to search for a specific "bug" sequence within the data field of a CAN message.
+- The `processFileData` function to read binary data from a file, convert it into CAN messages, check each message for the "bug" sequence, and write the message to the simulated CAN bus.
+If the "bug" sequence is detected, the program aborts, overwrites the buffer with 'X' characters, frees the memory, and exits.
+- The main routine which:
+  - Initializes the virtual CAN bus.
+  - Reads binary data from `in.bin`.
+  - Converts the binary data into CAN messages.
-- Main routine that reads from `in.bin`, writes data to the virtual CAN bus, and checks for the "bug" sequence.
+  - Writes the CAN messages to the virtual CAN bus.
+  - Checks each CAN message for the "bug" sequence.
+  - Prints out all CAN messages stored in the virtual CAN bus.
+  - Manages memory allocation and freeing for the read data.

 ### `Mayhemfile.yml`